SKaiNET-developers/SKaiNET-audio/README.md

 # SKaiNET-audio

-Shared audio preprocessing and streaming utilities for the SKaiNET ASR family ([skainet-moonshine](../skainet-moonshine), skainet-parakeet).
-Pure Kotlin Multiplatform, no SKaiNET/tensor dependency — an official SKaiNET project, MIT licensed.
+Shared audio preprocessing and streaming utilities for the SKaiNET.

 ## Modules